frogle-dev/student/navigation/about.md

 ### Journey through Life

-Here is what I did at those places
+Here is what I did at these places

+- 🏫 Preschool in Portland, Oregon
+- ✈️ Moved to California to get closer to most of my family
-- 🏫 Lots of Elementary Schools in Tucson, LA, Honolulu, and Glendale (CA)
+- 🏫 Stone Ranch Elementary School in San Diego, California
-- 🏫 Middle and High School in Glendale (CA), Hoover High graduated '77
+- 🏫 Oak Valley Middle School in San Diego, California
-- 🎓 Glendale CA Community College, UCLA Extension, LA Wilshire Computer Tech School '77 to '79
-- ⛪ England, London Missionary for Church of Jesus Christ of Latter-day Saints '79 to '81
-- 💼 Culver City, Glendale CA founder at Ashton-Tate, original PC's dBase 2 and 3 '82 to '87
-- 🎓 Eugene Oregon Undergraduate CompSci Degree at University of Oregon (Go Ducks!)
-'89 to '91
-- 💼 Eugene Oregon, founder and owner @ Microniche `88, Point Control CAD CAM developer '91 to '96
-- 🏢 San Diego CA Qualcomm, Satellite Comm and 1st Mobile OS (BREW) '96 to '19
-- 👨‍🏫 San Diego CA Teacher of Computer Science @ Del Norte High School San Diego '19 to present
+- 🏫 Del Norte High School in San Diego, California

 ### Culture, Family, and Fun